Astera-Finance/astera/README.md

 # Astera Protocol

-[INTERNAL ONLY] For the development of Astera Protocol Features.
+For the development of Astera Protocol Features.

-*(Please create branches for each of the below features -- do not merge to master)*

 ## Quick start